nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 3. Copy the `custom_components/midea_dehumidifier_lan` folder into your Home Assistant's `custom_components` folder.

 ### Configuring
-1. Add `Midea Dehumidifer (LAN)` integration via UI.
+1. Add `Midea dehumidifier (LAN)` integration via UI.
 2. Enter Midea cloud username and password.
 Those are the same used in NetHome Plus mobile application.
 3. The integration will discover dehumidifiers on local network(s).
-4. If a dehumidifer is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the dehumidifier.
+4. If a dehumidifier is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the dehumidifier.

 ## Known issues

-* If IPv4 address of dehumidifer changes, new IPv4 address will not be used until Home Assistant's restart.
+* If IPv4 address of dehumidifier changes, new IPv4 address will not be used until Home Assistant's restart.
 * If Home Assistant installation doesn't have access to physical network, the integration may not discover all appliances.
 * Dehumidifier modes correspond to Inventor EVA ΙΟΝ Pro Wi-Fi model.
-Your dehumidifer might use different names (e.g. `Boost` instead of `Dry`)
+Your dehumidifier might use different names (e.g. `Boost` instead of `Dry`)
 * Having two integrations accessing the same device can result in undefined behavior.
 For example, having two Home Assistant instances accessing same device, or using one of other Midea dehumidifier integrations in combination with this one.
 To avoid problems use a single integration - this one 🙂.
 * If you encounter issues after upgrading, uninstall the integration, restart Home Assistant and re-install it.
 * Some of sensors and switches are disabled by default.
 You need to enable them manually.
 See table below for more information.